siemens/ix/CONTRIBUTING.md

 ## Design specs/styleguide

-If you need access to iX design documentation please contact a iX maintainer.
+If you need access to design documentation please contact a maintainer.

 ## Definition of done (DoD)